-In a recent guide published in the SellingBrew Playbook — Three Types of Buyers That Don’t Buy On Price — Nelson Hyde of Holden Advisors offers subscribers some fantastic advice about how to recognize and deal with different types of buyers.
+In a guide published in the SellingBrew Playbook — Three Types of Buyers That Don’t Buy On Price — Nelson Hyde offers subscribers some fantastic advice about how to recognize and deal with different types of buyers.
 In the guide, he even provides a chart outlining the different buyer types and their typical characteristics—a very handy training aid and deal-support tool.

 But in response to a question in the guide, Nelson offers a piece of advice that I know I will never forget.
 The question was this: